AudioKit/AudioKit/Examples/README.md

 ## Examples for iOS that build on macOS Catalina through Catalyst

 * HelloWorld - two simple frequency oscillators
-* Drums - trigger drum sounds from 8 pads on your iOS device.
-This one is the first built with SwiftUI.

 ## Examples for iOS and macOS